DoveDesign314/LITA-CAPSTONE-CUSTOMER-DATA/README.md

-# LITA-CUSTOMER-DATA
+# Customer Segmentation and Retention Analysis for Subscription Services

+### Project Overview
-This project involves analyzing customer data for a subscription service to identify segments and trends.
-Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
-The final deliverable is a Power BI dashboard that presents your analysis.
+This project aims to analyzes customer data in identifying key segments and behavioral trends within a subscription service.
+The objective is to explore customer behavior patterns, track different subscription types, and detect critical trends in cancellations and renewals.
+The deliverable is a Power BI dashboard that visualizes these insights, providing a comprehensive view of customer retention and segment-based performance.